datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =hint

-Use the down-arrow to go to the bottom of the file to check for blank lines.
+Use the down-arrow to go to the bottom of the file to check for blank lines and Ctrl-K to delete them.

 *** =pre_exercise_code
 ```{shell}